damolinx/vscode-macros/README.md

 ### Stopping a Macro

-1. Use the [**Macro Explorer** View](#macro-explorer-view) to stop specific run isntances or all instances for a given macro.
+1. Use the [**Macro Explorer**](#macro-explorer-view) to request specific or all instances for a given macro to stop.

-2. Use the **Macros: Show Running Macros** command and click the stop button to *request* the macro to stop.
+2. Use the **Macros: Show Running Macros** command to request a specific instance to stop.

-A macro sandbox cannot be terminated; instead, the `Stop` action sends a cancellation request via the `__cancellationToken` ([CancellationToken](https://code.visualstudio.com/api/references/vscode-api#CancellationToken)) variable to the macro.
-This variable must be wired into all async code and APIs.
+A macro sandbox cannot be forcefully terminated.
+Instead, a cancellation request is sent via the [`__cancellationToken`](https://code.visualstudio.com/api/references/vscode-api#CancellationToken) variable.
+To support cancellation, this token must be properly wired into all asynchronous code and macro logic.

 If a macro does not respond to the cancellation request, it will continue running.
 In such cases, you can use the **Developer: Restart Extension Host** command to restart all extensions, or simply restart VS Code to stop the macro.
-While this is not ideal, it provides a way to recover from unresponsive or runaway macros.
-Note that this approach will not implicitly terminate external processes started by the macro.
+While this is not ideal, it provides a fallback to recover from unresponsive or runaway macros.
+Note that this approach does not implicitly terminate external processes started by the macro.

 ### Running a Macro on startup

 You can run macros on startup using the `macros.startupMacros` setting.
 This setting accepts paths to specific macro files (not directories), which are executed when a workspace is opened or when VS Code starts without one.
 Paths pointing to non-existent or empty files are automatically ignored (see the *Macros* log for details), but logic errors will trigger an error dialog.

-Startup macros let you define logic equivalent to an extension’s activate method.
-When appropriate, add cleanup logic using `__disposables` member.
+Startup macros let you define behavior similar to an extension’s `activate` method.
+When appropriate, add cleanup logic using the `__disposables` variable.

 > **Workspace Trust**
 > Startup macro execution is disabled in untrusted workspaces.

 ### Keybinding a Macro

-Keybind the `macros.run` command with a single argument that is the path to the macro to run.
-This can only be done directly in the `keybindings.json` file, however.
-Check the VS Code [documentation](https://code.visualstudio.com/docs/editor/keybindings#_advanced-customization) for details.
+You can bind the `macros.run` command to a keyboard shortcut, passing as argument the path to the macro to run.
+This must be configured directly in your `keybindings.json` file, however.
+See the VS Code [documentation](https://code.visualstudio.com/docs/editor/keybindings#_advanced-customization) for details.

 1. Use the **Preferences: Open Keyboard Shortcuts (JSON)** command to open the `keybindings.json` file.

-2. Add a keybinding for the `macros.run` command passing as argument the path to the macro file to run (`${userhome}` and `${workspaceFolder}` tokens are supported), e.g.
+2. Add a keybinding for the `macros.run` command:
+    - Pass the path to the macro file as argument
+    - `${userhome}` and `${workspaceFolder}` tokens are supported

     **Example: Keybinding definition**
     ```json